magicicada/cp/course_documents/course_info_readme.md

     - A more complex problem, correctness and efficiency needed
     - 20% of grade, due Tuesday 12 November
 - A research poster with presentation (50%)
-    - 50% of grade, due Tuesday 26 November
+    - 50% of grade, due Tuesday 26 November, poster day(s) in following week

 All assessments are due by 4:30 pm on the day they are due.
 Some will be automatically marked, some band-marked.